y3i12/nabu_nisaba/.dev_docs/dev.dump.md

     - [x] workspace in messages
     - [x] switch everything but augments and transcript into messages
     - [-] disable nabu file tools
+        - [x] disable mcp tool
+        - [x] remove augments reference
+    - [-] line replacement with editor
+        - [ ] buffer it, remove it or intruct to exectue backwards?
+        - [ ] to buffer edits and commit to file on proxy intercept? (repl of line intervals not add up timewise)
+            - [ ] commit triggers file save and diff
+            - [ ] commit triggers notification
     - [ ] augment tools to augment commands
     - [ ] unify proxy logic into state machine
     - [ ] constants (as in filenames) are strings everywhere